Hardness of Noise-Free Learning for Two-Hidden-Layer Neural Networks: Introduction

 \subsection{Technical Overview}

-One way to lift discrete functions to the Gaussian setting was studied by Klivans and Kothari~\cite{klivans2014embedding}.
-Their approach requires noise in the labels, whereas we are interested in hardness in the strictly \emph{realizable setting}, and gives rise to discontinuous functions.
-Instead, our work will build on a recent approach of Daniely and Vardi \cite{daniely2021local}, who developed a simple and clever technique for carrying out such a lift entirely in the realizable setting.

-Our main contributions are to (1) make their lifting procedure more efficient so that two hidden layers suffice and (2) show how to carefully apply the lift in a variety of models beyond PAC.
+Our work will build on a recent approach of Daniely and Vardi \cite{daniely2021local}, who developed a simple and clever technique for lifting discrete functions to the Gaussian domain entirely in the realizable setting.
+Our main contributions are to (1) make their lifting procedure more efficient so that two hidden layers suffice and (2) show how to apply the lift in a variety of models beyond PAC.
+For the purposes of this overview we will take the domain of our discrete functions to be $\{0,1\}^d$, but our techniques extend to $\Z_q^d$ with $q = \poly(d)$.

-\paragraph{Daniely--Vardi (DV) lift.} At a very high level, the DV lift is a transformation mapping a Boolean example $(x,y)$ labeled by a hard-to-learn Boolean function $f$ to a Gaussian example $(z,\wt{y})$ labeled by a (real-valued) ReLU network $f^{\liftsym}$ that behaves similarly to $f$.
-We refer the reader to Section~\ref{subsec:dv_overview} for a detailed overview of their construction.
+\paragraph{Daniely--Vardi (DV) lift.} At a high level, the DV lift is a transformation mapping a Boolean example $(x,y)$ labeled by a hard-to-learn Boolean function $f$ to a Gaussian example $(z,\wt{y})$ labeled by a (real-valued) ReLU network $f^{\dv}$ that behaves similarly to $f$ in that $f^{\dv}(z)$ approximates $f(\sgn(z))$, where for us $\sgn(t)$ denotes $\ind[t > 0]$ and is applied elementwise.
+The key idea is to use a continuous approximation $\wt{\sgn}$ of the $\sgn$ function, and to pair it with a ``soft indicator'' function $\bad : \R^d \to \R_+$ that is large whenever $\sgn(z) \neq \wt{\sgn}(z)$, and that can be implemented as a one-hidden-layer network independent of the target function.
+One can show that whenever $f$ is realizable as an $L$-hidden-layer network over $\{0,1\}^d$, the function $f^{\dv}(z) = \relu(f(\wt{\sgn}(z)) - \bad(z))$ can be implemented as an $(L+2)$-hidden-layer network satisfying This property allows us to generate synthetic Gaussian labeled examples $(z, f^{\dv}(z))$ from Boolean labeled examples $(x, f(x))$, and thereby reduce the problem of learning $f$ to that of learning $f^{\dv}$.
+For a fuller overview, see \cref{subsec:dv_overview}.